The Specialist (1975 film): Production

-Ralph B. Potts in 1972 write Come Now The Lawyers.
+Ralph B. Potts in 1972 wrote Come Now The Lawyers.
 Howard Avedis adapted one of the stories from Come Now The Lawyers into The Specialist.
 Shorty Rogers composed the music for The Specialist.

 Critical response

 Noel Murray of The A.V.
 Club wrote, "The Specialist [is], a plot-light, nudity-heavy legal drama featuring actors from Batman and Green Acres.
 The distinguished Mr. Potts must’ve been so proud."